Broughton Park RUFC: Ground

 The club has had a number of different grounds in its time, mainly in the Salford/Prestwich areas, but also in the south of Manchester.
+From the 1950's to 2004 the club was based at Chelsfield Grove, which had a ground capacity of around 2,000, which included 400 seated.

 Since 2004 its present new facility is at Hough End in Chorlton-cum-Hardy, Manchester.
 Football club Salford City F.C.'s stadium, Moor Lane, was once the club's home ground.
 It is located in the Kersal Moor area of Salford, close to the boundary with Prestwich.

 Representation

-Originally the club had only one senior side, but now fields five senior sides (4 male and 1 female) and supported by one Colts (U19), four youth (U13-U17) and six mini (U6-U12) teams; a total involvement of some 330 players each week.
-Broughton Park R.F.C. is the City of Manchester's highest placed representative in the Rugby Union Leagues.
+Originally the club had only one senior side, but now fields four senior sides (3 male and 1 female) and supported by one Colts (U19), four youth (U13-U17) and seven mini (U6-U12) teams; a total involvement of some 330 players each week.
+Broughton Park F.C. is the City of Manchester's highest placed representative in the Rugby Union Leagues.